chainHero/heroes-service/README.md

 ### b.
 Initialize

-We add a new folder named `blockchain` that will contain the whole interface that comunicate with the network.
-We will see the Fabric SDK go only in this folder.
+We add a new folder named `blockchain` that will contain the whole interface that communicate with the network.
+We will see the Fabric SDK Go only in this folder.

 ```
 mkdir $GOPATH/src/github.com/chainhero/heroes-service/blockchain
 ```

-Now add a new go file named `setup.go` :
+Now, we add a new go file named `setup.go` :

 ```
 vi $GOPATH/src/github.com/chainhero/heroes-service/blockchain/setup.go